 The district has written monitoring reports and submitted the reports to the Board based on the schedule outlined in BSR 4.4.

-A common format has been used for all reports.
+A common format has been used for all reports except DE 1.0, which is written in a different format to more effectively convey data-driven evidence.
 The district included an executive summary for more detailed monitoring reports.
 In the language used for interpretation the district has explained technical terms and other language in a straight-forward manner.
 The evidence offered follows the interpretation and includes quantifiable or descriptive analysis as can be provided.